 With bank connections, they both have a comprehensive list of supported institutions that will cover the requirements of the vast majority of customers.

-Both Snoop and Emma use Open Banking to get your data from your bank into their apps.
+Both Snoop and Emma use open banking to get your data from your bank into their apps.
 Therefore, they will never see your logins or passwords, and all access they have is read-only.
 They both also claim to use bank level encryption for all data within their systems.

-Part of the Snoop business model is to sell customer transaction data to 3rd parties.
+Part of the Snoop business model is to sell customer transaction data to third parties.
 All of this data is anonymized, so you would not be identified.
 Emma state they do not and never will sell your data.

 Both apps use very modern technologies and as such your data will be safe.
 In regard to privacy, Snoop sell your data, whilst Emma does not, so if that is an issue the choice would be clear.

 Some budgeting apps, such as Money Dashboard and Moneyhub, take a more conservative approach, presenting their tools as an alternative to using an Excel spreadsheet for your budgeting.
 Others, such as Cleo, take a very different road, by presenting the budgeting tools with a social media style chatbot front end.
 With both Emma and Snoop, they go down the middle road, utilizing some more ‘fun’ elements to nudge users to budget, but not going fully down the gamified path like Cleo.